Q. If one family member needs care, do they have to meet the family deductible?

 But this changed somewhat with the 2016 Notice of Benefit and Payment Parameters.
 That regulation clarified that starting in 2016 (for plans that are not grandfathered or grandmothered), no individual can be required to pay more than the individual out-of-pocket maximum set by HHS for that year, even if the individual is enrolled in a family health insurance plan.

 (Note that an HDHP could have an aggregate family deductible of, for example, $6,000 and that would still be allowed under the new rules, because even if one family member had to meet that full deductible, it would still be under the maximum allowed individual OOPM.
-But an HDHP cannot have an aggregate family deductible of $10,000 and require a single family member to meet it before benefits are paid under the plan.)
+But an HDHP cannot have an aggregate family deductible of $10,000 and require a single family member to meet it before benefits are paid under the plan, as that’s higher than the allowable individual maximum out-of-pocket limit.)

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.